maruel/nin/README.md

   - This opens the door to a lot of opportunity and a real ecosystem
 - Refactoring Go >> refactoring C++
   - As I made progress, I saw opportunities for simplification
-- Making the code concurrent (e.g. making the parser parallel) will be trivial
+- Making the code concurrent (e.g. making the parser parallel) is easier
 - Plans to have it be stateful and/or do RPCs and change fundamental parts
   - E.g. call directly the RBE backend instead of shelling out reclient?
 - It's easier to keep the performance promise in check, and keep it maintainable